moonandlake123/autolink/README.md

 ---

-`autolink` is a compiler wrapper, transparent to the existing build process.
+`autolink` is a compiler wrapper that simulates behavior intended for the compiler driver itself.
+It is transparent to the existing build process.

 When a `.a` archive is passed to the compiler, the script automatically scans the archive for module interface source files, extracts